huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

-## 17.RBAC
+## 16.RBAC

-Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within the organization.

-When using client certificate authentication, we can generate certificates manually through `easyrsa`, `openssl` or `cfssl`.

-Tasks in this section:
+Summary:

 1. Create differnet profiles for one cluster.
 2. Use `cfssl` generate certificates for each profile.
 3. Create new kubeconfig file with all profiles and associated users.
 4. Merge old and new kubeconfig files into new kubeconfig file.
 We can switch different context for further demo.

+Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within the organization.

+When using client certificate authentication, we can generate certificates manually through `easyrsa`, `openssl` or `cfssl`.

 Best pracice: